Our research agenda is driven by our desire to help solve some of the greatest scientific challenges facing society in this century.

 Our researchers are generating knowledge that is helping to develop sustainable technologies for energy production, improve healthcare, understand and limit anthropogenic climate change, and ensure clean drinking water for all.
 We want society to benefit from our research, both locally and globally.
 Research is organised into three themes:

-Research in the Materials Chemistry group spans broad areas of polymer chemistry, surface chemistry and solid-state inorganic chemistry.
+Research spans the broad areas of surface chemistry and catalysis, solid-state computational chemistry and property modelling together with materials chemistry.